 Zoning becomes especially important if you plan to build your business from the ground up.
 There are certain regulations that all commercial properties must comply with regarding structure, ADA compliance, and area specific regulations.
 Depending on the type of business you own, zoning restrictions may also limit the areas you can choose for a new location.
 Contact your city’s planning and zoning division to review any restrictions that a particular area enforces that could affect your business.

 For most storefronts, the number of customers they receive is dependent on the foot traffic that travels through the area of the business.
-Especially in the beginning, as your business is most likely attract customers by word of mouth or passing by.
-That is why it’s important to select a location that is visible and easily accessible, whether it is located off a main road or placed in the heart of a downtown.
+Especially in the beginning, your business attracts customers through word of mouth or community engagement.
+That is why it’s important to select a location that is visible and easily accessible.
 However, with these coveted locations, the purchase price or rent is going to be steep.
-Don’t lease or buy a building that you can’t afford, but don’t settle for a cheap lease off a well-traveled path either.
+Marketing efforts can help boost visibility and attract customers, even if your location isn't in the most prime spot.

-Before deciding on a location, it’s important research how much, if any, competitors are in the area.
+Before deciding on a location, it’s important to research how many competitors are in the area.
 There are pros and cons to being near a competitor, on one hand you may be able to poach some of their customers – but on the other they could do the exact same to you.
-Unbiasedly think about where your business would stack up at that location, if you’re opening a pizza shop right next to a pizza parlor that’s been a favorite of the community for over 100 years, it’s probably not a good call.
+Unbiasedly think about where your business would stack up at that location.
+For example, if you're opening a pizza shop right next to a pizza parlor that’s been a favorite of the community for over 100 years, it’s probably not a good call.
 If you’re opening a frozen yogurt shop in an area that already has 4 frozen yogurt shops within a 5 mile radius, it’s not the best location for you.
 Instead look for an area that hasn’t been tapped out by similar businesses, while at the same time, staying out of dead zones too.

 When you’re choosing a spot to locate your business, think about the area’s demographic – who lives there?
 What age groups can be found frequenting that area?
 Are they people you would consider as viable customers?
-You will want to locate your business in an area that potential customers already frequent, so if you are targeting consumers at ages of 18-25 locating your business near a campus would be optimal.
+You will want to locate your business in an area that potential customers already frequent.
+If your target market is people ages 18-25, locating your business near a campus would be optimal.
 However, if you predict the majority of your clientele will be age 55-65, that same campus location would not do much for your business.
 Before choosing a location, ensure the area’s demographic will express interest in the product or service you offer.

 Outside of aesthetics, there are many factors to consider when choosing where your business will be based.
 Ultimately, your location should work for you, not against you.
 Select the spot that will benefit your business for years to come.